StrangeBeeCorp/docs/docs/thehive/installation/licenses/about-licenses.md

 * Number of organizations: Only unlocked organizations count toward the license limit.
 * Number of instances
 * Number of Cortex servers
-* Number of MISP servers
+* Number of Malware Information Sharing Platform (MISP) servers

 <h2>Next steps</h2>